 Anti-Trumper David Cay Johnston, a former reporter for the New York Times, told Maddow someone had anonymously sent him the two pages through the mail.

-The White House called the tax revelation a desperate stunt for TV ratings in a statement (at right): “You know you are desperate for ratings when you are willing to violate the law to push a story about two pages of tax returns from over a decade ago.”
+The White House called the tax revelation a desperate stunt for TV ratings in a statement: “You know you are desperate for ratings when you are willing to violate the law to push a story about two pages of tax returns from over a decade ago.”

 The Trump administration was totally blasé about the tax information that mainstream media had obviously hoped to crucify the president with.

-If anything, Trump’s tax returns allayed liberal concerns that he had paid no income taxes at all, as Hillary Clinton and leftist media have repeatedly claimed.
+If anything, Trump’s tax returns allayed leftist concerns that he had paid no income taxes at all, as Hillary Clinton and left-wing media have repeatedly claimed.

 Rachel Maddow inadvertently undermined an October 2016 New York Times story claiming Trump had paid no income taxes between 1995 and 2013.